2019 Kerch Strait liquified gas tanker fire

 The 2019 Kerch Strait liquified gas tanker fire was a major incident that occurred on 21 January 2019 when two ships, Kandy and Maestro, caught fire while transferring liquefied gas from one vessel to another in the Kerch Strait.
-The incident subsequently killed fourteen crewmembers and six went missing, including Libyan, Turkish, and Indian sailors, while twelve men jumped into the water and were rescued by the Russian Navy.
-Kandy was carrying a crew of seventeen, while Maestro was manned by fifteen crewmembers.
+The incident subsequently killed fourteen crewmembers and six went missing, including Libyan, Turkish, and Indian sailors, while twelve sailors jumped into the water and were rescued by the Russian Navy.
+Kandy was carrying a crew of seventeen, while Maestro was crewed by a complement of fifteen.
 At the time of the incident, both ships were carrying 4,500 tonnes of fuel.
 The ship-to-ship fuel transfer resulted a fire explosion and spread across both ships; Tanzanian-flagged Turkish ships' Maestro and Kandy.
 The blaze lasted more than four days.

 Project MPSV07 salvage ship Spasatel Demidov led the fire-fighting effort but despite dowsing both ships, the fire continued to rage for five more days.
 The crew rescue operation was conducted by ten ships, including a Russian rescue vessel.